rafaelmonteiro/rafaelmonteiro.github.io/_posts/2016-05-19-websense-threat-report-2015.md

 IoT adds a new myriad of devices and networks that are not necessarily prepared against this threat landscape.

-To sum up, we can conclude that in the current threat landscape organizations need to combine education and awareness of employees (associated with the qualification of IT security team) with advanced technology to mitigate the risks inherent to the operations.
+To sum up, we can conclude that in the current threat landscape, organizations need to combine education and awareness of employees (associated with the qualification of IT security team) with advanced technology to mitigate operations inherent risks.